-Multiple Maneuvers:
+\Multiple Manoeuvres:

-Any combination of the above maneuvers.
-These must exhibit the full requirements of each of the individual maneuvers included in the combination.
-For multiple uprights the body must pass through the standard upright position (legs straight and together, skis parallel) before performing the next maneuver.
+Any combination of the above manoeuvres.
+These must exhibit the full requirements of each of the individual manoeuvres included in the combination.

+For multiple uprights the body must pass through the standard upright position (legs straight and together, skis parallel) before performing the next manoeuvre.